olivierfriard/boris_docs/index.rst

 The independent variables can also be imported from an existing BORIS project using the **Import Variables from a BORIS project**.

-Example of independent variablòe defined as "set of values"
+Example of independent variable defined as "set of values"

 .. image:: independent_variables2.png
    :alt: Independent variables